juspay/flakular.in/docs/intro/nix-rapid.md

 ## Install

-Nix can be installed on Linux and macOS.
-Follow the instructions on [[nix]].
-If you are using [NixOS], it already comes with Nix pre-installed.
+Nix can be [installed on Linux and macOS](/install).
+If you are using NixOS, it already comes with Nix pre-installed.

 ## Attrset

-:::{.more}
-To learn more:
+:::tip To learn more
 - [Official manual](https://nixos.org/manual/nix/stable/language/values.html#attribute-set)
 - [nix.dev on attrsets](https://nix.dev/tutorials/nix-language#attribute-set)
 :::